stcorp/avl-use-cases/usecase08/Usecase_8_QDOAS_AMF.md

 This use case demonstrates the use of `QDOAS` and `BeAMF` functionalities that are included in the newest version of Atmospheric Virtual Laboratory. `QDOAS` performs **DOAS retrievals** of trace gases from spectral measurements whereas `BeAMF`is a tool to calculate the **Air Mass Factor (AMF)**  to make the conversion from trace gas slant column density (SCD) to vertical column density (VCD).

 In this example  **formaldehyde (HCHO)** vertical column density from TROPOMI (S5P) L1B data is retrieved using QDOAS and BeAMF.
-The interest is to observe enhanced levels of HCHO in Canada in June 2023, when large parts of the country were affected by series of wildfires.
+The interest is to observe enhanced levels of HCHO in Canada in June 2023, when large parts of the country were affected by a series of wildfires.

 ### Table of contents